Sakion-Team/Re-Kernel/README.md

 ## Connecting the tombstone to Re:Kernel
 Re:Kernel has opened a Netlink server that allows all tombstone developers to integrate it into their own tombstones.
 For details, please go to the [Develop](https://github.com/Sakion-Team/Re-Kernel/tree/main/Develop) folder in the repository to view.

-## Integrate Re:Kernel for non GKI or GKI1.0 kernels
+## Integrate Re:Kernel for non GKI or QGKI kernels
 For users with kernel versions less than or equal to 5.4, we provide a method for users to insert Re:Kernel code into their device's kernel to support Re:Kernel.
 However, you should be able to build a bootable kernel from your kernel source code.
 If the kernel is not open source, this is almost impossible.

 Of course, if your kernel is open-source, you can also try [Issues](https://github.com/Sakion-Team/Re-Kernel/issues) Creating kernel adaptation requests in may cause developers to integrate Re:Kernel to your kernel.